artoolkit/ARToolKit5/README.md

 * A supported compiler or IDE is required to use ARToolKit:

 ### Windows:
-Microsoft Visual Studio 2013 and Microsoft Visual Studio 2010 SP1 are supported.
+Microsoft Visual Studio 2013 is supported.
 The free Microsoft Visual Studio Express Edition will also work.

 ### Mac OS X:
 Xcode tools v5.1 under Mac OS X 10.9 or later is required.
 Xcode 6 under Mac OS X 10.10 is recommended.
 Xcode may be obtained free from Apple at [http://developer.apple.com/xcode/](http://developer.apple.com/xcode/).